 The Paleo Diet's Primary Downfall - Price

-The main issue with the Paleo diet is that it can be pretty expensive and there is no defined measurement of calories and portions that one should take.
-The Paleo diet is healthy and it is great for weight loss if done right, but there is no limit to how much Paleo dieters can eat.
+The main issue with the Paleo diet is that it can be pretty expensive and there's no defined measurement of calories and portions that you should eat.
+The Paleo diet is healthy and great for weight loss if done right, but there's no limit to how much Paleo dieters can eat.

-Here is a price comparison between conventional meat prices and their grass-fed alternatives with some plant-based product prices added into the mix.
+Here's a price comparison between conventional meat prices and their grass-fed alternatives with some plant-based product prices added into the mix:

-The Paleo diet is a great place to start for people who are lactose intolerant.
+The Paleo diet is a great place to start for people with lactose intolerance.
 It omits all dairy products.
-It is also good for people who are gluten intolerant because they cut out grains as well!
+It's also good for those with gluten intolerance because they cut out grains as well!
 This is especially true for anyone suffering from eczema because either of these diets helps to soothe flare-ups immensely.

 The Paleo Diet - What Did Cavemen Eat?